NoCode-NoLife/Sabine/docs/beginner_guide.md

 file.
 Choose the `main.sql` from inside Sabine's `sql` folder and execute it to import the basic database structure.
-This process should be instantaneous, and you should be able to find the new "sabine" database among the list of existing database.
+This process should be instantaneous, and you should be able to find the new "sabine" database among the list of existing databases.
 A refresh might be necessary for it to appear though.

 After you made it through this, there should be very few reasons to ever directly work on the database again, as Sabine will apply any potential updates to the database automatically.

-The only thing left for the database is to configure the credentials necessary to connect to it, if you haven't used the defaults, which are usually username "root" with no password.
+The only thing left for the database, if you haven't used the defaults during setup, is to configure the credentials necessary to connect to it.
+The defaults are usually username "root" with no password.

 Go into the folder `user/conf/` and create a new file called `database.conf`, or copy the existing `database-example.conf`